-Lower-limb osseointegrated prosthetic implantation involve inserting a metal rod into the person's leg bone.
-Over time, the bone grows around the implant (called osseointegration).
+Lower-limb osseointegrated prosthetic implantation involves inserting a metal rod into the person's leg bone.
+Over time, the bone grows around the implant (this process is called osseointegration).
 A metal connection at the end of the implant allows it to be connected to the artificial leg.
 This technology is not yet widely available in Canada, although a few surgeries have been done in Montreal, with private funding.
 Some people have travelled overseas for an osseointegrated prosthetic implant, at a cost of about \$100,000 per procedure.

-This health technology assessment looked at how safe and effective osseointegrated prosthetic implants are for lower-limb amputees, if they are cost-effective, and the budget impact of publicly funding them.
-We also looked at the experiences, preferences, and values of people with a lower-limb amputation.
+This health technology assessment looked at how safe, effective, and cost-effective osseointegrated prosthetic implants are for lower-limb amputees.
+It also looked at the budget impact of publicly funding them and at the experiences, preferences, and values of people with a lower-limb amputation.